-Plug-ins are software that (usually) won’t run on its own, but will run as a supplement to other software that expands its functionality.
-Plug-ins generally each cover one certain specific area.
-Some can convert RAW files from various DSLRs, others specialize in stitching panoramas, and other do things like making photographs resemble pencil drawings.
+Plug-ins are software that (usually) won’t run on its own but will run as a supplement to other software that expands its functionality.
+Plug-ins generally cover one certain specific area.
+Some can convert RAW files from various DSLRs, others specialize in stitching panoramas, and others do things like making photographs resemble pencil drawings.

 Zoner Photo Studio supports work with plug-ins that have the “.8bf” extension.
 But not all plug-ins are supported, so the best route is to try out a plug-in and, if it does not work correctly, look for a different one with similar abilities.

-Plug-in downloads generally come as .exe installation files or compressed into .zip files.
+Plug-in downloads generally come as .exe installation files or are compressed into .zip files.

 - For .exe files, just run them—the plug-in will generally go on and create its own folder under Program Files.